Honoring the Month of Ramadan

 Terms and Guidance for Inclusive Communications

-• Cultural Appropriation: Taking and benefiting from the expression, ideas, artifacts, etc. of another culture without permission, often done by the dominant culture.
+• Cultural Appropriation: This term refers to taking and benefiting from the expression, ideas, artifacts, etc. of another culture without permission, often done by the dominant culture.
 This is not a cultural exchange, which requires mutual consent and respect.

 • Immigrant: An immigrant is an individual who moves to another country, usually for permanent residence.
 They may or may not be citizens.
 The terms "foreigner," "illegal immigrant," and "alien" are offensive and should not be used as synonyms.